Estimation of Grouped Time-Varying Network Vector Autoregression Models: Post-grouping local linear estimation

-\subsection{Post-grouping local linear estimation}
+\section{Post-grouping local linear estimation}

-Note that the heterogeneous local linear estimates defined in (\ref{eq3.3}) only use the sample information from one node and its direct neighbors, resulting in rather slow convergence rates (see Proposition \ref{prop:3.1} and Lemma \ref{lem:B.3}) and unstable numerical performance if $T$ is not sufficiently large in finite samples.
-It follows from Theorems \ref{thm:3.2} and \ref{thm:3.3} that, for any $k=1,\cdots,K_0$, there exists $1\leq k_\circ\leq \widehat{K}$ such that ${\mathscr G}_k=\widehat{\mathscr G}_{k_\circ}$ {\em w.p.a.1}.
-Hence, without loss of generality, we may consider ${\mathscr G}_k=\widehat{\mathscr G}_{k}$ (conditioning on $\widehat{K}=K_0$) throughout this section.
-For each $k$ and given $\tau\in(0,1)$, similarly to (\ref{eq3.9}), we define the post-grouping local linear objective function:
+{4.\arabic{equation}} The heterogenous local linear estimation defined in (\ref{eq3.3}) only makes use of the sample information from node $i$ and its direct neighbors, resulting in rather slow convergence rates (see Lemma D.3 in the supplement) and unstable numerical performance if $T$ is not sufficiently large in finite samples.
+We next aim to address this issue by pooling the sample information over nodes in the same cluster and proposing a post-grouping local linear estimation.